Michael Malarkey

 Michael Karim Malarkey (born 21 June 1983) is a British-American actor and musician.
 He is best known for playing the role of Enzo St. John in the series The Vampire Diaries.

 Early life

 Malarkey was born in Beirut, Lebanon, to Jim Malarkey, an Irish American, and Nadia Bushrui, who has Palestinian and Italian origins.
-His grandfather was the famous Palestinian poet, Suheil Bushrui, the first Arab national to be appointed to the Chair of English at the American University of Beirut, a position he held from 1968 to 1986.
+His grandfather was the famous Palestinian-Lebanese poet, Suheil Bushrui, the first Arab national to be appointed to the Chair of English at the American University of Beirut, a position he held from 1968 to 1986.
 He is the oldest of three brothers and was raised in Yellow Springs, Ohio.
 In 2006, Malarkey travelled to England to study at the London Academy of Music and Dramatic Art.

 Career

 Acting

 Malarkey had his beginnings on the London stage appearing in various theatre productions including lead roles in Spring Storm by Tennessee Williams and Beyond the Horizon by Eugene O'Neill at Royal National Theatre, an adaptation of The Great Gatsby in the role of Jay Gatsby and in the Original London Company of Million Dollar Quartet in the role of singer Elvis Presley.

 Malarkey also appeared in several film and television projects including recurring roles in series' Raw for RTÉ, Mr. Sloane with Nick Frost and in the leading role for The CW pilot The Selection before landing the role of Lorenzo "Enzo" St. John in season 5 of the television series The Vampire Diaries as a recurring character.
 After gaining popularity with the viewing public, Malarkey's role was upgraded to a series regular starting in Season 6 and through the end of Season 8.